"It doesn't matter

 America Ninja Warrior Journey

 My America Ninja Warrior journey began on seasons 8 and 9 and I went out very early.
 I had several injuries requiring multiple surgeries and wasn't able to compete in season 10, but my husband Charlie ran in my honor.
 Season 11 was my big comeback season, where I was finally completely healthy and had the run of my life.
 In the Tacoma/Seattle City Qualifiers I was the first mom in 11 seasons of ANW to get up the warp wall and hit the buzzer.
 I had another epic run in the Tacoma/Seattle City Finals going out on the 8th obstacle and finishing 13th place overall just missing National Finals by one spot.
-My next big dream is to be the first mom to make it the National Finals of America Ninja Warrior and complete stage one.
+Season 12 was special season, we somehow managed to salvage the season under strict Covid guidelines and competed in St. Louis.
+I made it to the finals and was one of the last women standing.
+I also got to compete that season in the first ever ANW Women's Championship along side 11 of the top women in this sport.
+I managed to get my second ANW buzzer and made it to the finals.
+My next big dream is to be the first mom to finish a 10 obstacle finals course, win the women's championship and complete stage one at the Vegas national finals.

 Making a Difference